Trap Foods - Sweet Spreads

 Sugar Substitutes

-Sugar substitutes are typically low calorie sweeteners that does not contain any sugar, but are instead sweetened through something else.
-The first category is artificial sweeteners, where the main ones are sucralose (Splenda), Saccharin (Sweet’N Low), and aspartame (Equal).
+Sugar substitutes are typically low calorie sweeteners that do not contain any sugar (duh), but are instead sweetened through something else.
+The first category is artificial sweeteners, where the main ones are sucralose (Splenda), Saccharin (Sweet'N Low), and aspartame (Equal).
 These can be up to 600 times sweeter than sugar.
 Additionally, we have the sugar alcohols: erythritol, sorbitol, maltitol, and xylitol.
-The other category is the “natural” sugar substitutes, like stevia, monk fruit, and allulose.
+The other category is the "natural" sugar substitutes, like stevia, monk fruit, and allulose.

 Sugar alcohols like erythritol naturally occur in fruits in trace amounts.
 They are carbohydrates like sugar, but they are not digested in your small intestine.
 Instead you pee them out.
 Where sugar contains 4 calories per gram, erythritol only has about 0.2 calories per gram.
 That's only 5% of the calories while being about 70% as sweet as regular sugar.
 Sugar alcohols are essentially just sweet fiber.